 Pregnancy is one of the beautiful phases in a woman’s life.
 It’s not just your body that will change, but the way you think and feel about yourself, your priorities, your attitude, your lifestyle…well, everything is about to change.
 So to facilitate a happy pregnancy, careful food habits needs to be infused in your system at an early stage.

 Craving for your favourite food during pregnancy is a perfectly normal thing.
 You can enjoy eating anything you desire.
 Just have a habit of averting few foods that pose health risks for you and your baby.
-Pregnant women are usually showered with tons of well-meant advice on what not to eat during pregnancy, which later arises confusions for the expecting mother.
+Pregnant women are usually showered with tons of well-meant advice on what foods to avoid during pregnancy, which later arises confusions for the expecting mother.
 In such situations it is best for you to seek only expert advice, as they are the better sources to confirm you what you need to add or minus from your regular diet.

 Top 25 Foods to Avoid during Pregnancy: